Judy Holliday: Early career

-Investigation for Communist sympathies
+Investigation for communist sympathies

-In 1950, Holliday's name appeared on a list of 151 "pro-Communist" artists in the conservative publication Red Channels: The Report of Communist Influence in Radio and TV.
-The next year, she was subpoenaed by Senator Pat McCarran's Senate Internal Security Subcommittee, which was investigating subversion and Communist activity in the entertainment industry.
-Holliday was one of several actors accused of fundraising for Communist front organizations.
+In 1950, Holliday's name appeared on a list of 151 alleged pro-communist artists in the publication Red Channels: The Report of Communist Influence in Radio and TV.
+The next year, she was subpoenaed by Senator Pat McCarran's Senate Internal Security Subcommittee, which was investigating subversion and communist activity in the entertainment industry.
+Holliday was one of several actors accused of fundraising for communist front organizations.
 She appeared before the committee on March 26, 1952, with Simon H. Rifkind as her legal counsel.

-Holliday was advised to play dumb, as in her film portrayal of Billie Dawn, and she did – often to comedic effect.
-She denounced Stalinism and authoritarianism generally, but defended the free speech rights of those who espoused such views.
+Holliday was advised to play dumb, as in her film portrayal of Billie Dawn, and she did, often to comedic effect.
+She denounced Stalinism and authoritarianism generally, but defended the free-speech rights of those who espoused such views.
 Holliday later wrote of the experience to her friend Heywood Hale Broun: "Woodie, maybe you're ashamed of me, because I played Billie Dawn ...
 But I'm not ashamed of myself, because I didn't name names.
 That much I preserved."
 The investigation "did not reveal positive evidence of any membership in the Communist Party".
 The investigation concluded after three months and, unlike others whose careers were severely damaged by communist allegations, her career was relatively untarnished.

 Later career

 Holliday starred in the film version of The Solid Gold Cadillac, which was released in August 1956.
 In November 1956, Holliday returned to Broadway, starring in the musical Bells Are Ringing with book and lyrics by her Revuers friends Betty Comden and Adolph Green and directed by Jerome Robbins.
-In 1957, she won the Tony Award for Best Leading Actress in a Musical.
+In 1957, she won the Tony Award for Best Actress in a Musical.
 Of Holliday's performance in the stage musical, Brooks Atkinson wrote in The New York Times:

 Nothing has happened to the shrill little moll whom the town loved in Born Yesterday.
 The squeaky voice, the embarrassed giggle, the brassy naivete, the dimples, the teeter-totter walk fortunately remain unimpaired ...
 Miss Holliday now adds a trunk-full of song-and-dance routines...Without losing any of that doll-like personality, she is now singing music by Jule Styne and dancing numbers composed by Jerome Robbins and Bob Fosse.
 She has gusto enough to triumph in every kind of music hall antic.

 Returning to her film career after a gap of several years, Holliday starred in the film version of Bells Are Ringing (1960), her last film.

 In October 1960, Holliday started out-of-town tryouts on the play Laurette, based on the life of Laurette Taylor.
 The show was directed by José Quintero with background music by Elmer Bernstein and produced by Alan Pakula.
 When Holliday became ill and had to leave the show, it closed in Philadelphia without opening on Broadway.

 Holliday had surgery for a throat tumor shortly after leaving the production in October 1960.
 Her last role was in the stage musical Hot Spot, costarring newcomers such as Joseph Campanella and Mary Louise Wilson, which closed after 43 performances on May 25, 1963.